Cathedral of Our Lady, Tromsø: Description

 It is a small wooden church with room for about 150 seats.
-It was begun the same year as the Lutheran Cathedral of the city, in 1861 and shares with it the neogothic artistic style.
+It was begun the same year as the Lutheran Cathedral of the city, in 1861, and shares with it the neogothic artistic style.
 It also has three small towers on the main facade and a larger tower over the choir.
 While the exterior has remained virtually unchanged since 1861, the interior has been modified on more than one occasion; Now the interior is simple and painted in light colors, as was the wish of Bishop Gerhard Goebel, vicar of Tromsø in the 1970s.

 Next to the church is the parochial house, which was until 1967 the Catholic school of Tromsø.
 Currently there are celebrations and social gatherings of the Catholic community.
-In the square known as Stortorget is the episcopal house, an empire style building from 1832, where Pope John Paul II spent the night during his visit to Tromsø in June 1989.
+In the square known as Stortorget is the episcopal residence, an empire style building from 1832, where Pope John Paul II slept during his visit to Tromsø in June 1989.